Consultations are by appointment only. Please call the receptionist at 907-561-9444.

 If necessary, slow down the pace.
 Don’t be embarrassed to slow down the conversation if you’re feeling overwhelmed.
 If you don’t understand a word or idea, ask for an explanation.
 We try hard to talk in plain English but may occasionally slip into “Medical Speak” and some of these ideas are challenging or even scary.
 Communication is one of the most important things we do, so let us know if you’re confused or uncertain.

 Never withhold information.
+Trust us, we’ve heard it all!
+There’s no reason to be embarrassed or shy with your healthcare provider.
 Something you think is minor could affect treatment.
 Alternatively, something you think is serious might be minor and easily remedied.
 Also, be honest about whether you’re following the doctor’s recommendations about diet, exercise, lifestyle and taking medications.
 If not, your provider might be able to help.

 Share information about all current medications, including over-the-counter drugs as well as herbs and supplements, and any problems with them.
 Bring a written list including how much and how often you take them.
 Remember to list allergies to any medications as well.